jsdelivr/globalping-cli/README.md

 > View the results online: https://www.jsdelivr.com/globalping?measurement=xrfXUEAOGfzwfHFz
 ```

+#### Learn about available flags
-Most commands have their own unique parameters, explore them to run and automate your network tests in powerful ways.
+Most commands have shared and unique flags.
+We recommend that you familiarize yourself with these so that you can run and automate your network tests in powerful ways.

+Simply execute the command you want to learn more about with the `--help` flag:

+`globalping [command] --help`

+## Support and Feedback
-If you get stuck or want to provide your feedback please open a new issue.
+If you are stuck or want to give us your feedback, please [open a new issue](https://github.com/jsdelivr/globalping-cli/issues).

-## Development setup
+## Development
 Please refer to [CONTRIBUTING.md](CONTRIBUTING.md) for more information.